Creating either your next or your very first website with Wix’s free website builder takes just 5 easy steps:

-Wix Setup Step 3 – Customize Your Site
+Step 3 of Wix Setup – Customize Your Site

 Wix does provide some editor tutorials that might be helpful if when you find yourself struggling.
 Also, make sure you are not using any blocking mechanisms like AdBlock, as Wix website builder may get angry and refuse to work.

-Same thing goes with the existing photos on the template: click on them and some buttons like “Manage Media”, “Change Background” or “Don’t send these drunk photos to my mom” should appear.
+The same thing goes with the existing photos on the template: click on them and some buttons like “Manage Media”, “Change Background” or “Don’t send these drunk photos to my mom” should appear.
 Don’t forget that images are very important to express yours and your brand’s ideas, so choose carefully.
-Though you can easily upload, add and delete images, Wix also provides a extensive collection that you can use any time you want.
+Though you can easily upload, add, and delete images, Wix also provides an extensive collection that you can use any time you want.

-After you add a particular element to the canvas, you can simply drag, move and resize it with your mouse.
-While dragging, purple lines may appear in some point.
+After you add a particular element to the canvas, you can simply drag, move, and resize it with your mouse.
+While dragging, purple lines may appear at some point.
 Don’t worry, it’s not Thanos.
 Those lines help you align different elements on the canvas either horizontally or vertically.
 Visually, it looks much more professional and slick when elements are aligned.

 By now, you probably noticed the “Play” button in the lower right corner.
 Oh, don’t be afraid, don’t be petrified, click on it and you will survive.
 This small pop-up modal page will be your best friend in this long journey to (website building) success.
 Use it and it will give you answers to your deepest questions like: “Where can I share my website?”, “How many times may I change the design?” and “What if Earth were actually a cube?”

-Wix Setup Step 4 – Publish Your Website To The World
+Step 4 of Wix Setup – Publish Your Website to the World